andrekaufman/IV1351_datalagring/README.md

 Create historical database:

-- Create database 'soundgooddb_historical' in GUI or by entering CREATE DATABASE soundgooddb_historical;
+- Create database 'soundgooddb_historical' in GUI or by entering CREATE DATABASE soundgooddb_historical; The script assumes your default postgres account has the password 'postgres'.

 - Right-click on its public schema and choose PSQL Tool